Mean field study of 2D quasiparticle condensate formation in presence of strong decay: Deriving dynamical equations

 (with $N^{\rm res}$ and $n^{\rm res}$ being the total reservoir occupation and its surface density correspondingly) has a term due to interparticle interaction (here $\tau = t-t'$):

 Note that the term $\Sigma^{\delta}_{\bs q}$ is independent of $\bs q$, therefore reservoir states are shifted by the same amount and the energy offset $\varepsilon$ is not affected by $\Sigma^{\delta}$.
-In fact, by this we use the Hartree-Fock approximation for the reservoir (for contact interaction direct and exchange terms give the same contribution, that's why we have a factor of 2 when expressiong $\Sigma^{\delta}$ on fig. \ref{fig:muSET}).
+In fact, by this we use the Hartree-Fock approximation for the reservoir (for contact interaction direct and exchange terms give the same contribution, that's why we have a factor of 2 on the first line in the Fig. \ref{fig:muSET}).

 For the retarded component, one obtains the following expression by setting $\bs q=0$ (partly following \cite{Elistratov2018} by two of us): \begin{widetext}